-- the Company to adjust (i.e., terminate a transportation contract) should actual demand be lower than forecasted; and (3) Liberty is not seeking pre-approval of any on-system enhancements in this proceeding.3 - 4 Q. Although Mr. Frink agrees there is a need for additional capacity to meet projected 5 demand requirements, does he propose any recommendations with respect to the 6 Company's demand forecast? - Yes, he does.
-Specifically, Mr. Frink recommends that: (1) the out-of-model adjustment for customer additions in the town of Windham should be removed from the demand forecast; (2) the out-of-model adjustment for iNATGAS should be modified to reflect the historical peak usage; (3) the demand forecast should reflect energy efficiency savings from the 2021-2023 New Hampshire Statewide Energy Efficiency Plan ("2021 Triennial Plan"); and (4) the Design Day planning standard should be based on the most recent 30 years of historical observations of heating degree days ("HDD").4 - Do you agree with Mr. Frink's suggestion to remove the out-of-model adjustment for 14 Q. customer additions in the town of Windham from the Company's demand forecast?
+- 4 Q. Although Mr. Frink agrees there is a need for additional capacity to meet projected 5 demand requirements, does he propose any recommendations with respect to the 6 Company's demand forecast? - Yes, he does.
+Specifically, Mr. Frink recommends that: (1) the out-of-model adjustment for customer additions in the town of Windham should be removed from the demand forecast; (2) the out-of-model adjustment for iNATGAS should be modified to reflect the historical peak usage; (3) the demand forecast should reflect energy efficiency savings from the 2021-2023 New Hampshire Statewide Energy Efficiency Plan ("2021 Triennial Plan"); and (4) the Design Day planning standard should be based on the most recent 30 years of historical observations of heating degree days ("HDD"). - Do you agree with Mr. Frink's suggestion to remove the out-of-model adjustment for 14 Q. customer additions in the town of Windham from the Company's demand forecast?
 15 Yes, we do.
-Since the Company's franchise rights to serve natural gas to the town of 16 A. 17 Windham have expired,5 it is reasonable to update the demand forecast to exclude the outof-model adjustment reflecting additional customers in Windham.
+Since the Company's franchise rights to serve natural gas to the town of 16 A. Windham have expired, it is reasonable to update the demand forecast to exclude the out-17 of-model adjustment reflecting additional customers in Windham.
 As shown in Table 1 18 below, in 2038/39, the value of the out-of-model adjustment for Windham is 2,232 Dth, 19 which is approximately 1% of the Design Day forecast of 222,210 Dth.
 Thus, removing 20